thedanotto/simple-webpack-react-starter/README.md

 Get a new fucking computer, this won't work for you.

+## Deploying to Heroku

+    $ npm run build
+    $ git add .
+    $ git commit -m 'built'
+    $ heroku create
+    $ git push heroku master

+BOOM IT SHOULD BE LIVE ON HEROKU.

 ##Live Reload

 In `App` you'll find the single page reach app.
 Try opening `Components/Header.js' and modifying the text.
 Hit save and the browser should update with your changes.